davidpal3c/davidpal3c/README.md

 <li>🔭 I'm a Software Developer sharing about my journey in tech.</li>
 <li>🏫 Currently studying Software Development at the Southern Alberta Institute of Technology (SAIT) in Alberta, Canada.</li>
 <li>⭐ I'm passionate about innovative software solutions, and using technology to solve real-world problems.</li>
-<li>🌱 I'm currently learning Java, React, RESTful APIs, UML, PL/SQL Oracle, Docker</li>
+<li>🌱 I'm currently learning Java, React, NodeJS, Express, RESTful APIs, Docker</li>
 </ul>
 <br> Thank you for your support, and for all of those out there from whom I've taken invaluable<br>inspiration and guidance in this journey =)
 <br>